mcapriotti1/Golf_Swing/README.md

 </div>

 ## Running Instructions
-Unfortunately, given the nature of the training videos coming directly from Youtube, the model training data was kept in a separate folder.
+Unfortunately, given the nature of the training videos coming directly from Youtube, the model training data was kept in a private folder.

 ### 1. Clone the Repository
 ```bash